Mu Sigma Phi (sorority): History

 On August 27, 1934, seven members of the Ladies Auxiliary Committee of the Mu Sigma Phi fraternity (which formed a year earlier) decided to forge a separate identity.
 Guided by the four pillars, the Sorority went on to carve a name for itself as a pioneer and trailblazer.
-Since 1942, the Mu Sigma Phi Drug Bank, Mu Sigma Phi Blood Bank (now known as the Philippine General Hospital or PGH Blood Bank), and Mu Sigma Phi Eye Bank, have maintained to serve the indigent patients of the PGH.
+Since 1942, the Mu Sigma Phi Drug Bank, Mu Sigma Phi Blood Bank (now known as the Philippine General Hospital or PGH Blood Bank), and Mu Sigma Phi Eye Bank have continued to serve the indigent patients of the PGH.

 The celebration of the Diamond Year (75th anniversary) of the Sorority came to a close with the end of School Year 2009-2010.
-During the year, the sorority successfully mounted "'Brilyante", a fashion show-fund raiser for the Cervical Cancer Awareness Program.
+During the year, the sorority successfully mounted "'Brilyante", a fashion show-fundraiser for the Cervical Cancer Awareness Program.
 The Mu Sigma Phi Sorority was also named one of the "Ten Accomplished Youth Organizations" of the Philippines, a distinction awarded by the National Youth Commission.
 Together with the Mu Sigma Phi Fraternity, the sorority was likewise very involved in the relief efforts for Typhoons Ondoy and Pepeng.